-After his work won acting Oscars in 2004, Dennis Lehane, best-selling author of Mystic River, Live by Night and Shutter Island, approached me in a theater in the Village and handed over a script.
+After his work won acting Oscars, Dennis Lehane, best-selling author of Mystic River, Live by Night and Shutter Island, approached me in a theater in the Village and handed over a script.
 "I like your directing."
 He said.
 "Why don't we develop this?"
 We spent the summer with AC students and workshopped the scenes.
 One year later, Lehane and I co-produced the world premiere of Coronado.
 I was given the honor of directing the Off-Broadway show which became a New York Times Critic's Pick and went onto publication by Harper Collins.
 Our collaboration was featured in Time Out New York and has allowed me to direct dozens of projects and work with hundreds of professional actors at every level of the industry.
 Below are highlight productions during my time as Artistic Director of Invisible City Theater Company of NYC:

 - CLICK ANY PRODUCTION FOR REVIEWS, PHOTOS AND ARTICLES -